aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-The developers looking for spreadsheet processing libraries may need to walk through the features provided by the libraries available on the market.
-Mainly, few factors are considered when choosing an option:
+Developers looking for spreadsheet processing libraries may need to walk through the features provided by the libraries available on the market.
+Mainly, a few factors are considered when choosing an option:

 - Features
-- Efforts required to use the library
+- Effort required to use the library
 - Performance

-If you are a Java developer looking to choose a spreadsheet processing library to process spreadsheets, you may want to compare Apache POI HSSF and XSSF SDK with Aspose.Cells.
-In this case, this very project will help you to compare features and code using both the libraries.
+If you are a Java developer looking to choose a spreadsheet processing library, you may want to compare Apache POI's HSSF and XSSF SDKs with Aspose.Cells.
+In this case, this project will help you compare features and code using both libraries.

 This section includes the following Code Comparison Examples: